Safe & Slow

 Go slowly.
 Really slowly.

-Cats bond to location, so please find an unused room where your new cat can start to learn its new home.
-It will need bedding, food and water, plus its own litter box.
+Cats bond to location, so please find an unused room where your new cat can start to learn the new home.
+He or she will need bedding, food and water, plus its own litter box.
 Even a bathroom will work, as long as it’s quiet at least for a few days.

-If the new cat’s food and litter box are from its previous life, you’re a step ahead.
+If the new cat’s food and litter box are from a previous life, you’re a step ahead.
 Also helpful is something comforting from the previous space, like a blanket.
 The familiar scent on these items will help the cat feel safe.
-See that he or she is settled, then leave alone for a few hours.
+Let your new cat settle in, then leave alone for a few hours.

 Now it’s time to for your new cat to learn about the rest of the house and your other pets.
 Remember, cats are very territorial, so you need to make sure that everyone has an abundance of resources.
 This includes not only extra litter boxes to avoid bullying, but also more beds, nesting spots, scratchers, cat trees, feeding stations, toys and especially time with you, their most precious resource.

 First, get them used to each other by switching their bedding so they can smell each other.
 If they like to be petted, you can also use a small towel to pet one, then the other, switching around.
 This part is really important as it makes them smell familiar and like each other when they first meet.

 Then try moving the food closer to the door while putting a food dish on the other side of the door for the home pets.
 Pay attention to signs of fear in the new cat.
 Be ready to move the food away from the door if it refuses to eat.
 Your goal is to get all the pets to eat without fear on both sides of the door.